In an ideal world, housing should be producing energy rather than consuming it.

 - Energy Star-rated appliances

-Located at 46 Herbert in The Beach, this executive residence is a real life example of green construction, and demonstrates the best in environmentally sustainable design.
+Located in The Beach, this executive residence is a real life example of green construction, and demonstrates the best in environmentally sustainable design.
 All of the strategies seen here plus many more have the potential to increase energy efficiency and diminish carbon footprints.
 First, Felix embraced all the passive design principles to reduce the need to use energy to create a comfortable living environment.
 This included harnessing natural daylight; multiple options for natural ventilation including cross ventilation as well as the stack effect created when you open the skylight above the stairs; using white metal siding & roofing to reflect and minimize heat intake; installing above average wall insulation; choosing air tight and high insulated windows; in addition to sustainable materials and finishes to provide long-lasting, low maintenance and low VOC assemblies.
 Pretty impressive, right?

 The bottom line?
 Buildings account for 40% of greenhouse gas emissions, and while constructing this home 'green' cost 10% more for construction and design costs, the return on investment is significantly more both in providing a better quality of life for your family, and lasting longer.
 It represents: